tony-aw/tinycodet/README.md

 ## force_libPaths (for simple Project Isolation)

+The `renv` R package is the go-to R package for complex project isolation.
+But sometimes you just have a few simple R scripts, and only need quick and simple project isolation.

 The base R’s `.libPaths()` function sets the library paths where R looks for R packages when checking or loading/attaching R packages.
-As such, this function could be used for proper Project Isolation.
+As such, this function could be used for simple Project Isolation.
 Problem, however, is that base R’s `.libPaths()` function for some strange reason only allows adding new library paths, not overwrite existing system or site library paths (at least not conventionally).
 This stands in the way